 The Division of Gastroenterology & Hepatology, University of Maryland School of Medicine and the Baltimore Veterans Affairs Medical Center (BVAMC) is recruiting a full-time board-certified (Internal Medicine and GI) physician scientist with a federally-funded research program.
 Candidates must have a strong record of research creativity and productivity.
 The successful candidate must possess clinical and endoscopic skills to supervise and teach fellows.
 Publications in high-impact journals and NIH funding are required.
 Space and start-up funds will be proportionate to the strength of the applicant’s research program.
 Additional funding for research fellows, doctoral candidates and post-doctoral trainees is available through the division’s NIDDK T32 Training Grant.
 Academic rank, tenure status, and salary will be commensurate with experience.

-The Division of Gastroenterology & Hepatology, University of Maryland School of Medicine and the Baltimore Veterans Affairs Medical Center (BVAMC) seeks two full-time, BC/BE Gastroenterologists to expand its academic Hepatology and Liver Transplant programs.
+The Division of Gastroenterology & Hepatology, University of Maryland School of Medicine and the Baltimore Veterans Affairs Medical Center (BVAMC) is recruiting a full-time board-certified gastroenterologist to expand its academic Hepatology and Liver Transplant programs.
 Candidates must have Hepatology training, Liver Transplant experience, strong clinical and endoscopic skills, and the motivation to increase our referral base.
 Successful candidates will provide both hospital and clinic care, teach fellows and supervise CRNPs.
-Academic rank, tenure and salary commensurate with experience.
+Academic rank, tenure status, and salary will be commensurate with experience.

-Interested candidates please forward CV and four references to: Jean-Pierre Raufman, MD, Head, Division of Gastroenterology & Hepatology, c/o Rhonda Reed, Academic Programs Office, Department of Medicine, University of Maryland Medical Center, N3E10, 22 S. Greene St., Baltimore, MD 21201 or firstname.lastname@example.org.
+Interested candidates please forward CV and four references to: Jean-Pierre Raufman, MD, Head, Division of Gastroenterology & Hepatology, c/o Robyn Crandell, Academic Programs Office, Department of Medicine, University of Maryland Medical Center, N3E10, 22 S. Greene St., Baltimore, MD 21201 or firstname.lastname@example.org.

 The University of Maryland, Baltimore is an Equal Opportunity, Affirmative Action employer.
 Minorities, women, individuals with disabilities and protected veterans are encouraged to apply.